microsoft/WindowsAppSDK/specs/AppNotifications/AppNotifications-spec.md

 ## Registering for App Notifications using assets

-For Unpackaged applications, the developer calls into Register API with DisplayName and Icon.
+For Unpackaged applications, the developer can opt to call into Register API with DisplayName and Icon.
-WinAppSDK will register and display them when an App Notification is received.
+WinAppSDK will register the application and display these assets when an App Notification is received.
 The developer should provide both the assets or not provide them at all.
 If assets are not provided WinAppSDK will determine appropriate DisplayName and Icon.
-Icon provided by the developer should be valid and reside on the local machine only.
+Icon provided by the developer should be a valid supported format like png, bmp, ico or jpg and should reside on the local machine only.
 For Packaged applications, this API is not applicable and will throw an exception.

 ```cpp
 int main()